SAN FRANCISCO 2 HEADER BOX

 The cable car system is fascinating and unique.

-We bought our cable car tickets from the ticket booth at the Fisherman’s Wharf turnpike.
+We bought our cable car tickets from the ticket booth at the Fisherman’s Wharf turnpike or you can buy online.

 And, as this is actually the powerhouse of the cable car system, you can watch the huge engines at work as they pull those colossal cables that run the cars in use on the streets.